 Welcome from the Program Director

 Our Family Medicine Residency Program is a three-year training program based in the community of Battle Creek, Michigan.
-We will be accepting our first class of residents in July 2019.

 As the first-ever residency training program in Battle Creek, our faculty and staff have been embraced by not only our clinical partners, but by the community at-large.

 Our graduates will be trained in a community setting in the full scope of Family Medicine, to meet the needs of any population they choose to serve.
-The skills our residents will learn will allow them to adapt to and address the ever-changing needs of their patient, patients'' families and the community.
+The skills our residents will learn will allow them to adapt to and address the ever-changing needs of their patient, patients' families and the community.

 Additionally, our program aims to equip our graduates with the necessary skills to work with interprofessional teams to affect positive patient outcomes.